irfan-kurniawan-umn/elastic-apm-agent-v2/README.md

 # elastic-apm-agent-v2

-PHP Agent for Elastic APM v2 API version
+This package used for Elastic APM Agent https://github.com/irfan-kurniawan-umn/yii2-elastic-apm